 Review of Augustine Kitchen, Battersea

 This weekend was one of the best I have had in a long time.
-On Friday night, I went to the Maroon 5 concert courtesy of an online competition, on Saturday I had lunch at Augustine Kitchen courtesy of Sauce Communications and then made chicken claypot rice for dinner (recipe to follow), and today I spent most of the day at a recording studio for an exciting new cookery show!
+On Friday night, I went to the Maroon 5 concert courtesy of an online competition, on Saturday I had lunch at Augustine Kitchen courtesy of Sauce Communications and then made chicken claypot rice for dinner (recipe here), and today I spent most of the day at a recording studio for an exciting new cookery show!
 EDIT: It was top secret, but has since aired – it was Cook’s Questions, and I made it into the trailer!
 Watch it here (steak is important).

 But let’s get back to the topic of this post: the lunch.
 More precisely, the 5-course specially prepared perfectly delectable lunch that included wine and coffee…

 Augustine Kitchen is located in Battersea, which I had never visited before, but really liked, particularly due to the gorgeous weather yesterday.
 My friend and I were treated like royalty, as the waitress gave us a table by the window, started us off with pink champagne (the key to my heart!) and then brought out Franck himself to explain just what he would be cooking.

 Let me talk you through the 5 courses, one by one, as they were presented.
 Try not to drool too much…